-Michael Aragon Quartet — A highly regarded local jazz musician and session performer, Aragon and his quartet have been performing Friday nights at the No Name Bar for many years, with both locals and visitors in the audience.
+Michael Aragon Quartet — A highly regarded Sausalito musician and experienced session performer, Aragon and his quartet have been performing Friday nights at the No Name Bar for many years, with both locals and visitors in the audience.
 His musical roots in Sausalito, however, date back to at least 1969 with Gale Garnett and the Gentle Reign’s Sausalito Heliport album, putting him in the same founding class as Joe Tate, Bill Champlin and the late Dan Hicks.

 Seth Asarnow and Marcelo Puig — Although Asarnow and Puig both have had distinguished solo careers (e.g. Asarnow has appeared at Davies Symphony Hall with members of the San Francisco Symphony), they have for many years frequently teamed to play Milonga and other forms of tango music at different Sausalito venues.
-They currently team to perform Milonga each Wednesday evening at the Sausalito Seahorse.
+They currently perform each Wednesday evening at the Sausalito Seahorse.
 You can download an Asarnow collaboration CD here.

 Barrio Manouche — Talented, unique Bay Area Flamenco gypsy jazz band with influences (to my ears) ranging from Gypsy Kings to Chucho Valdes to Jean-Luc Ponty, and in their liner notes they also refer to Miles Davis and John Coltrane.
 After one song you may think you’ve heard someone like them before, but after three or four songs you’ll realize this is something completely new and that the level of talent is very high.
 They perform occasionally in Sausalito at various venues, most recently at Divino.
 You can buy their CD’s (they have released three albums) or individual tracks here.